Wasserstein Stability for Persistence Diagrams: Existing stability results and their limitations

 \subsection{Lipschitz functions on compact manifolds}

-The most relevant related work to the results presented in this paper can be found in ~\cite{cohen2010lipschitz}.
+The work most related to the results presented in this paper can be found in ~\cite{cohen2010lipschitz}.
 To the best of our knowledge, this paper contains the main existing stability result for bounding the ($p\neq \infty$)-Wasserstein distance between two persistence diagrams.
-It is for the setting of sub-level set filtrations of Lipschitz functions.
+It is for the setting of sub-level set filtrations of Lipschitz functions. \prs{This stability result depends on a quantity called \emph{degree $k$ total persistence.}} \begin{definition}[\cite{cohen2010lipschitz}] A metric space $X$ \emph{implies bounded degree $k$-total persistence} if there exists a constant $C_X$ that depends only on $X$ such that

+for every tame function $f$ with Lipschitz constant $Lip(f)\leq 1$. \end{definition} \kts{It is proven in ~\cite{cohen2010lipschitz} that sublevel-set filtrations of tame Lipschitz functions on triangulable, compact metric spaces that imply bounded degree-$k$ total persistence enjoy $p$-Wasserstein stability for $p>k$.}

-\begin{theorem}[Wasserstein Stability Theorem~\cite{cohen2010lipschitz}] Let $X$ be a triangulable, compact metric space that implies bounded degree-$k$ total persistence, for $k\geq 1$ and let $f,g:X\to \R$ be two tame Lipschitz functions.
-Then for all $p\geq k$, where $C=C_X \max\{Lip(f)^k, Lip(g)^k\}$ and $C_X$ is a constant dependent on $X$. \end{theorem} To put our results into context, it is worthwhile understanding the limitations of this theorem.
+\begin{theorem}[Wasserstein Stability Theorem~\cite{cohen2010lipschitz}] \prs{Let $X$ be a triangulable, compact metric space that implies bounded degree-$k$ total persistence, for some real number $k\geq 1$, and let $f,g:X\to \R$ be two tame Lipschitz functions.
+Then for all $p\geq k$, where $C=C_X \max\{Lip(f)^k, Lip(g)^k\}$ and $C_X$ is a constant dependent on $X$.} \end{theorem}

+To put our results into context, it is worthwhile understanding the limitations of this theorem.
 We will find lower bounds on $C_X$ and $k$, restricting ourselves to the case where $X$ is a compact $d$-dimensional manifold.
-An important aspect is the bounded degree-$k$ total persistence which will force this stability result to only hold for sufficiently large $p$. \begin{definition} A metric space $X$ \emph{implies bounded degree $k$-total persistence} if there exists a constant $C_X$ that depends only on $X$ such that
+An important aspect is the requirement that the domain implies bounded degree-$k$ total persistence which will force this stability result to only hold for sufficiently large $p$.